apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 connect-timeout              20000    Amount of time (ms) to allow for the first (handshake) request. request-timeout              20000    Amount of time (ms) to allow for requests after the first. connection-reset-interval    none     Amount of time (s) before the connection to the next hop is reset.
 This will force the Thrift Sink to reconnect to the next hop.
-This will allow the sink to connect to hosts behind a hardware load-balancer when news hosts are added without having to restart the agent.
+This will allow the sink to connect to hosts behind a hardware load-balancer when news hosts are added without having to restart the agent. ssl                          false    Set to true to enable SSL for this ThriftSink.
+When configuring SSL, you can optionally set a "truststore", "truststore-password" and "truststore-type" truststore                   --       The path to a custom Java truststore file.
+Flume uses the certificate authority information in this file to determine whether the remote Thrift Source's SSL authentication credentials should be trusted.
+If not specified, the default Java JSSE certificate authority files (typically "jssecacerts" or "cacerts" in the Oracle JRE) will be used. truststore-password          --       The password for the specified truststore. truststore-type              JKS      The type of the Java truststore.
+This can be "JKS" or other supported Java truststore type. exclude-protocols            SSLv3    Space-separated list of SSL/TLS protocols to exclude kerberos                     false    Set to true to enable kerberos authentication.
+In kerberos mode, client-principal, client-keytab and server-principal are required for successful authentication and communication to a kerberos enabled Thrift Source. client-principal             —-       The kerberos principal used by the Thrift Sink to authenticate to the kerberos KDC. client-keytab                —-       The keytab location used by the Thrift Sink in combination with the client-principal to authenticate to the kerberos KDC. server-principal             --       The kerberos principal of the Thrift Source to which the Thrift Sink is configured to connect to.
 ==========================   =======  ==============================================

 Example for agent named a1: